DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 | Principles that an AI system could adhere to.
 As in [Constitutional AI](https://www.anthropic.com/news/claudes-constitution). | How much does the output change when the input is changed according to a certain principle? | A model used to align an AI system with human preferences.
 Text goes in, one number comes out.|

 A method to identify the principles in a constitution that a preference model is most sensitive to.
+Preliminary results show that there are differences in the sensitivities of different models to various constitutional principles, and that a given preference model might be more sensitive to the constitutional principles associated with a one group compared to another.

 ### Overview
 <iframe src="images/diagrams/overview.drawio.html" width="100%" height="600" frameborder="0"></iframe>